Although Adobe Photoshop has a reputation for being the best photo editing software, there are alternatives that you can use.

 1. Adobe Photoshop

 Adobe Photoshop is a powerful tool that’s the most commonly used photo editing software by professionals.
 What makes Photoshop great for photographers is that you can do anything you want, far beyond editing the exposure of a photo.
-If you can think it, you can do it.
+If you can think of it, you can do it.

 Photoshop is a monthly subscription, which costs $20.99 per month.
 You can also get a bundle with other Adobe products, which can be a great choice if you use other tools that Adobe offers.